-- 13.10.1 Pursuant to federal or state law, Clark County employees and/or dependents that lose group health care coverage are eligible to continue participation in the group health plan for the time periods as defined in the law.
-The affected employee and/or dependent are is responsible for the cost of the coverage plus an administrative fee, if applicable. - 13.10.2 County provided health benefits will continue during an unpaid family and medical leave.
-If the employee does not return following an approved family and medical leave for reasons other than a continued serious health conedition, the employee will be required to reimburse the County's portion of the premium. or accident or illness covered by Workers' Compensation at the same level and under the same conditions as if the employee had continued to work.
-If the employee chooses not to return to work following an approved family and medical leave for reasons other than a continued serious health condition, the employee will be required to reimburse the County the amount if paid for the employee's health insurance premiums. - 13.10.3 Medical and dental insurance will be continued for a period of up to six (6) months when an employee has a disabling condition and qualifies for Long Term Disability benefits at the same level and under the same conditions as if the employee had continued to work.
-This provision will provide coverage after the employee has exhausted other programs for continued coverage such as Family Medical Leave. - 13.10.4 Eligibility for insurance coverage for medical and dental insurance during other unpaid leaves will be in accordance with the federal COBRA program or State law.
+13.10.1 Pursuant to federal or state law, Clark County employees and/or dependents that lose group health care coverage are eligible to continue participation in the group health plan for the time periods as defined in the law.
+The affected employee and/or dependent is responsible for the cost of the coverage plus an administrative fee, if applicable.

+13.10.2 County provided health benefits will continue during an unpaid family and medical leave.
+If the employee does not return following an approved family and medical leave for reasons other than a continued serious health condition, the employee will be required to reimburse the County's portion of the premium.

+13.10.3 Medical and dental insurance will be continued for a period of up to six (6) months when an employee has a disabling condition and qualifies for Long Term Disability benefits at the same level and under the same conditions as if the employee had continued to work.
+This provision will provide coverage after the employee has exhausted other programs for continued coverage such as Family Medical Leave.

+13.10.4 Eligibility for insurance coverage for medical and dental insurance during other unpaid leaves will be in accordance with the federal COBRA program or State law.
 Employees are not eligible for other County-provided insurance coverage during unpaid leaves of absence.

-- 13.11 Liability Insurance.
+13.11 Liability Insurance.
 During the term of this Agreement, the County shall provide liability insurance (or self-insurance) for bargaining unit employees.
 Such insurance shall defend and indemnify employees against allegations arising from acts or omissions occurring within the scope of the duties and responsibilities of the employee's employment to the full extent provided for by Washington State law.
-Such insurance or self-insurance shall also cover all costs, including attorney's fees, connected with proposed or threatened suits and negotiated settlements, provided that the County need not indemnify and defend the employee for any dishonest, fraudulent, criminal or malicious act or for any action including acts or omissions outside the scope of duties and responsibilities of the employee's employment. - 13.12 The County will continue to provide a comprehensive Employee Assistance Program (EAP). - 13.13 Under the PPACA, an excise tax is currently scheduled to take effect in 2020 on employer-sponsored health insurance plans that exceed an amount as determined by federal law (PPACA).
+Such insurance or self-insurance shall also cover all costs, including attorney's fees, connected with proposed or threatened suits and negotiated settlements, provided that the County need not indemnify and defend the employee for any dishonest, fraudulent, criminal or malicious act or for any action including acts or omissions outside the scope of duties and responsibilities of the employee's employment.

+13.12 The County will continue to provide a comprehensive Employee Assistance Program (EAP).

+13.13 Under the PPACA, an excise tax is currently scheduled to take effect in 2020 on employer-sponsored health insurance plans that exceed an amount as determined by federal law (PPACA).
 The Guild and the County recognize an interest in avoiding the excise tax.
 Therefore, if by December 31, 2018 the parties, while bargaining for a successor collective bargaining agreement, have not reached agreement regarding how to avoid the excise tax for employer-sponsored plans applicable to the Guild, the parties agree to refer this unresolved issue (Article 13 cost of the excise tax issue) to PERC for an interest arbitration hearing to be conducted on or before May 1, 2019, or as soon thereafter based upon the availability of the arbitrator.

-ARTICLE 14 UNIFORMS AND EQUIPMENT
+ARTICLE 14.
+UNIFORMS AND EQUIPMENT